ChristophePelletier/p6-b/README.md

 ## Usage

-Run `npm start`.
+- Run `npm start`.
-Use `Ctrl+C` in the terminal to stop the local server.
+- Images are downloaded in the "image" directory at the root.
-Images are downloaded in the "image" directory at the root.
+- Use `Ctrl+C` in the terminal to stop the local server.

 ## FRONT